Why Didn't They Ask Evans?: Dustjacket blurb

 The blurb on the inside flap of the dustjacket of the first UK edition (which is also repeated opposite the title page) reads:"Believe it or not, Bobby Jones had topped his drive!
 He was badly bunkered.
 There were no eager crowds to groan with dismay.
 That is easily explained – for Bobby was merely the fourth son of the Vicar of Marchbolt, a small golfing resort on the Welsh coast.
 And Bobby, in spite of his name, was not much of a golfer.
 Still, that game was destined to be a memorable one.
 On going to play his ball, Bobby suddenly came upon the body of a man.
 He bent over him.
 The man was not yet dead.
 "Why didn't they ask Evans?" he said, and then the eyelids dropped, the jaw fell...
 It was the beginning of a most baffling mystery.
 That strange question of the dying man is the recurring theme of Agatha Christie's magnificent story.
 Read it and enjoy it."

 International titles

-This novel has been translated to various languages other than its original English.
+This novel has been translated into various languages other than its original English.
 Twenty-six are listed here, some published as recently as 2014.
 This is in keeping with the author's reputation for being the most translated author.